vsouza/awesome-ios/README.md

 * [FlexibleCollectionViewController](https://github.com/dimpiax/FlexibleCollectionViewController) - Swift library of generic collection view controller with external data processing of functionality, like determine cell's reuseIdentifier related to indexPath, configuration of requested cell for display and cell selection handler etc
 * [CascadingTableDelegate](https://github.com/edopelawi/CascadingTableDelegate) - A no-nonsense way to write cleaner UITableViewDelegate and UITableViewDataSource in Swift.:large_orange_diamond:
 * [TimelineTableViewCell](https://github.com/kf99916/TimelineTableViewCell) - Simple timeline view implemented by UITableViewCell written in Swift 3.0.:large_orange_diamond:
+* [RHPreviewCell](https://github.com/robertherdzik/RHPreviewCell) - I envied so much Spotify iOS app this great playlist preview cell.
+Now you can give your users ability to quick check "what content is hidden under your UITableViewCell". :large_orange_diamond:

 #### Tag
 * [PARTagPicker](https://github.com/paulrolfe/PARTagPicker) - This pod provides a view controller for choosing and creating tags in the style of wordpress or tumblr.